Profile information

 Description

 Hi.
-I'm Grant, and at the beginning of 2020 I was lucky enough to purchase just over five hectares (12 acres) of land on the Pahi Peninsula, at the northern end of Northland's enormous Kaipara Harbour.
-It's a beautiful property, with nearly half the land in native bush, right on the harbour's edge.
+I'm Grant.
+Since early 2020 I have been living on just over five hectares (12 acres) of land on the Pahi Peninsula, at the northern end of Northland's enormous Kaipara Harbour.
+It's a beautiful property, with nearly half the land in native bush, right on the harbour edge.
+Pahi is mid way between Auckland and the Bay of Islands.

 I moved back to NZ after way too long living in Sydney, Australia.
 Pahi is a great place to visit while exploring Northland, just two hours from Auckland, and two and a bit from the Bay of Islands.Types of help and learning opportunities